felipesilvati/texo-it-code-challenge/README.md

 - [Backend](backend/README.md) API to fetch producers with maximum and minimum intervals between awards
 - [Frontend](frontend/README.md) dashboard to display the results and a movie list view with pagination and filters

+Please read the respective README files for detailed instructions on setting up and running the backend and frontend and the rationale behind the design and implementation.

 # Todo List

 ## Backend